New Products on the French Mortgage Market. "Interest Only Mortgages - Credit Infiné"

 Remember, when linked to anything other than cash deposits, the value of your investment can go down as well as up!.

-We are fully qualified Independent Financial Advisers, regulated by the FSA - therefore providing investor protection in the UK for advice given.
+We are fully qualified Independent Financial Advisers, regulated by the FCA - therefore providing investor protection in the UK for advice given.
 We have specialist knowledge of the French and UK tax planning issues that give rise to the initial consideration of the interest only mortgage route as a planning option.
 We have access to other, possibly more appropriate planning solutions, (including interest only mortgages without the attached French Assurance-Vie arrangement running alongside).
-For more information contact either Chris Ellis, or Jonathan Pawsey.
+For more information contact either Javier de Diego, or Jonathan Pawsey.

-For French mortgage quotations please go to the French Mortgage Calculator alternatively to receive a personal mortgage illustration please complete the Application Form.
+For French mortgage quotations please go to the French Mortgage Calculator.

 For French mortgage quotations please, go immediately to the French Mortgage Calculator